Top 5 Unexpected Things You Might Not Know About Zebras

 1. They are Prehistoric

 Today, these pajama-striped beauties look like modern ponies or stocky horses.
 However, they are quite prehistoric in the sense of when zebras first appeared on Earth.
 Four million years ago, proto-horses galloped about and around this time, zebras broke away from that group to become a distinctive species.
 There are currently three species and over ten subspecies.
 Researchers believe the first to appear was the Grevy's Zebra.
-People alive today are lucky to see this ancient animal because it still exists.
+Remarkably, the species is millions of years old and still exists.
 Unfortunately, the Grevy's Zebra is also the rarest of the zebra clan.

 2. Each to Their Own

 There are cases where zebras sire foals with farm animals like horses or donkeys.
 However, in the wild, the different kinds of zebra don't mate with each other.
 Considering that their territories often overlap, and they all basically look the same, it's remarkable that the animals avoid dropping foals in the opposite camp.

 In the case of zebras, this behaviour is very smart.
 Each zebra species carry a different number of chromosomes but how they know interbreeding would be disastrous, is a mystery.
 Humans found this out the hard way.
 In the past, conservationists decided to help the rare Grevy's Zebra by introducing mates in the form of the more common Mountain Zebra.
 The tragic result — a massive number of miscarriages — ended the program.

 Three million years ago, a striped creature inhabited the region around Lake Idaho.
 The Hagerman Horse, as it became known, was the closest candidate for the Americas' very own zebra.
 Here are some interesting facts!